PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 === "Marks: manual entry"

     For most Assignments, you will manually enter a mark.
-In this case, the Overall Feedback box is the only content in the right tab.
+In this case, the **Overall Feedback** box is the only content in the right tab.

-    Students can be shown a qualitative grade using a marking schema (eg. complete/incomplete, or A/B/C/D), but you must still enter a numerical mark.
-To do this:
+    If the assignment uses a marking schema to display qualitative grades (eg. complete/incomplete, or A/B/C/D), you must still enter a numerical mark.

+    To do enter a mark:

     1. Click the **mark pill** in the top right.
     2. **Enter a mark** equal to or less than the maximum score shown.